doctorfree/MusicPlayerPlus/beets/README.md

 albums and an import of singleton songs.

 Music library folders that are skipped are likely those for which `beet import` did not find the entire album.
-These songs should be picked up and imported during the subsequent import where singletons are identified and imported.
+These songs will be picked up and imported during the subsequent import where singletons are identified and imported.

 If a manual beets import is desired, it may be performed by issuing the commands: